akgunjal/block-volume-attacher/README.md

 #    - iops:  100          #   INTEGER between 100 and 1000 in multiples of 100
 endurance:
   - tier:  0.25              #   [0.25|2|4|10]
-size:  [ 20 ]                #   number of comma separated elements = number of disks
+size:  [ 20 ]                #   list:  number of disks per worker node to be created, of a given size
 ```

 For this parameter file, the `size` array indicated the number and size
 of remote block devices that will be created for each worker node in the cluster.
+The 'size' array takes volume size as a comma-separated list input.
+A volume will then be created for each of the sizes given in the array and for every worker node in the cluster.
-Ensure that the size of the `size` array corresponds to the number of desired remote block devices.
+Ensure that the length of the `size` array corresponds to the number of desired remote block devices per worker node.
+For example:  'size: [ 20, 50 ]'  will create 2 disks per worker node, with corresponding sizes 20G and 50G.

 Please ensure that the `region` corresponds to the region where your existing IKS cluster resides.